Marine plastic pollution: Scope of the problem

 Marine pollution caused by plastic substances is recognized as an issue of the highest magnitude, from a pollution perspective.
-A lot of the plastic that are used in people's day to day lives are never recycled, up to 90% and over 8 million metric tons of plastic waste is thrown into the ocean every year.
-If this continues, then by the year 2050 there will be more plastic than fish in the world by weight.
+A majority of plastics used in people's day to day lives are never recycled.
+Single use plastics of this kind contribute significantly to the 8 million tons of plastic waste found in the ocean each year.
+If this trend continues, by the year 2050 there will be more plastic than fish in the ocean by weight.
 In just the first decade of the century, more plastic has been created than all the plastic in history up until the year of 2000 and a majority of that plastic is not recycled.
+One estimate of the historic production of plastic gives a figure of 8,300 million metric tonnes (Mt) for global plastic production up to 2015, of which 79% have been accumulated in landfills or the natural environment.
+According to the IUCN, this number has grown to 14 million tons of plastic.
 There is an estimated 15 to 51 trillion pieces of plastic amongst all of the world's oceans stretching from the top of ocean to the seafloor.
 Oceans are Earth's deepest and most extensive basins with average depths of the abyssal plains being about 4 km beneath sea level.
 Gravity will naturally move and transfer materials from land to the ocean, with the ocean becoming the end-repository.
-One estimate of the historic production of plastic gives a figure of 8300 million metric tonnes (Mt) for global plastic production up to 2015, of which 79% have been accumulated in landfills or the natural environment.
-Some 8 million tons of plastic waste enters the oceans every year.
-According to the ICUN, this number has grown to 14 million tons of plastic.
 Oceanic plastic pollution is remarkable for the sheer ubiquity of its presence, from ocean trenches, within deep sea sediment, on the ocean floor and ocean ridges to the ocean surface and coastal margins of oceans.
 Even remote island atolls can have beaches loaded with plastic from a faraway source.
 At the ocean surface, plastic debris is concentrated within circular structures of large areal extent, called ocean gyres.
 Ocean gyres form within all oceans, due to alternating patterns of zonal winds that drive equatorward interior transport in the subtropics, and poleward interior transport in subpolar oceans.
 Ocean currents concentrate plastic waste within the gyres.